 When you make homemade treats and they happen to be vegan and people FLIP OUT!
 Seriously though, if you feel strongly against your dog consuming a treat containing no animal bi-products, please feel free to adjust this recipe as needed or completely disregard it altogether.
 I’m not here to tell you how to feed you companion animals – I merely would like to offer up a easy recipe that you can share with them.
 Fur babies deserve a little something special too!

 Each batch yields about 12 medium-sized biscuits.
+For reference I used these dog bone cookie cutters, in the 3.5 inch size.
 They perfectly filled a quart jar, complete with a little bow for gift giving.
 Any dog-owner would greatly appreciate some homemade treats for their companion.
 I made this batch for my sister’s pug, Mordecai.
 Needless to say, he loves them.

 This is such a simple recipe that require very little.
 You can use any flour you prefer that meets your pup’s needs.
 You can also add upon this recipe, including mint (for fresh breath), flax (for shiny coat) and/or chia seeds (for added protein).
 I can’t wait to hear what your dog thinks of these!